NeerajBhandari11/NeerajBhandari11/README.md

 I am an experienced Data Scientist with a Master's in Data Science.
 I come with extensive experience working with different technologies including Data Science, Machine Learning, Deep Learning, and Natural Language Processing.

-I have worked with companies like AB-InBev, DXC Technology, and Cognizant as a Data Scientist.
+I have worked with companies like AB-InBev, Cognizant, and DXC Technology as a Data Scientist.

 ### Things I'm good at 🔥